Tanishq Ekatvam Ad Controversy Dated October 12, 2020 & Onward

 Background: On upcoming festive and wedding season, Tanishq, a TATA Jewelry brand, launched its Ekatvam Range ad on October 10, 2020.
 According to MarketScreener data of October 13, 2020, Tanishq reports 98% of its Net Sales from India, a Hindu majority secular country.

 Ad Plot: A Hindu girl married in a loving Muslim family.
-She is pregnant and her doting Mother in Law has arranged a Godbharai function to make her Daughter-in-Law happy.
-The ad positions the unification and bonhomie of the 2 religions.
+She is pregnant and her doting mother-in -law has arranged a Godbharai function to make her daughter-in-law happy.
+The ad positions the unification and bonhomie of the two religions.

-The Volatile Customer Behavior: The customers, across the globe, belong to transitioning politco-social cultural influencers.
+Volatile Customer Behavior: The customers, across the globe, belong to transitioning politico-social cultural influencers.
 There is an awakening of sorts.
 And that impacts emotional reactions.
-Social Media has trained people to clearly and unhindered react (and even over react) anytime, anywhere.
+SM has trained people to clearly and unhindered react (and even overreact) anytime, anywhere.
 That adds to the emotional high people generally and always are in.
 And they are emotional in a very unprecedented rigid way.

 Tanishq Blunder (#boycotttanishq Trending): Unable to think out of box and probably not in touch with majority Indians' pulse, Tanishq hits the preaching emotional wall, at a strategically optimally wrong time and with an optimally wrong plot in the context of the majority customers' current mood.
-Remember, emotions are a double edged sword, set to cut against you more, rather than for you.
-Not just Social Media frenzy, some pics of even an apologetic Tanishq showroom in Gujarat was floating on Twitter!
+Remember, emotions are a double-edged sword, set to cut against you more, rather than for you.
+Not just the SM frenzy, some pics of even an apologetic Tanishq showroom in Gujarat were floating on Twitter!
 Here is one.

 Controversial Tanishq Ekatvam Ad

 Where Tanishq Missed: Respect the customers' emotions.
-And don't confuse emotional high with a lack of intelligence.
+And do not confuse emotional high with a lack of intelligence.
 People can be intelligently emotional and may be selective in accepting and vociferous in rejecting an idea.
 So, do see if they are in a mood to receive your narrative.
-Don't force feed even if your message is intentionally pure & right.
-TIME, PLACE, & PERSON are the tripods markets too stand on, like life.
+Do not force feed even if your message is intentionally pure & right. time, place, & person are the tripods markets too stand on, like life.

-What Could Have Been The Right Strategy: Tanishq should have stuck to its real Ekatvam plot of unifying different jewelry craft forms brought together from all across India.
+What Could Have Been the Right Strategy: Tanishq should have stuck to its real Ekatvam plot of unifying different jewelry craft forms brought together from across India.
 It would have been a fresh outlook and something interesting for people too.
 Always project art & craft for its own uniqueness.
-Don't wrap it in any social messaging.
+Do not wrap it in any social messaging.
 Ekatvam is such a beautiful unique initiative, communicated so grossly wrong and digressed.
-And its a damage thats difficult to undo.
-Its hurts to see business strategies failing just due to communication flaws and not due to bad product/service.
+And it is a damage that is difficult to undo.
+It hurts to see business strategies failing just due to communication flaws and not due to inferior product/service.

 Comments